Continual Memorization of Factoids in Language Models: REMIX: Random and Generic Data Mixing

 \subsection{Method}

-Despite the shortcomings of replay, we make one key observation: when mixing only $10\%$ of the factoids used in stage 1, the post-stage 2 accuracy increases from no mixing at $40.1$ to $83.9\%$ for non-factoid stage 2 (Table~\ref{table:replay_table}).
+Despite the shortcomings of replay, we make one key observation: when mixing only $10\%$ of the factoids used in stage 1, the accuracy increases after learning non-factoid data in stage 2 from no mixing at $40.1\%$ to $83.9\%$ (Table~\ref{table:replay_table}).
 This implies the existence of associations that were stored in model weights but could not be retrieved effectively.
 It is then prudent to ask if these ``hidden'' associations can be surfaced with a different choice of mixing data.
+To answer this question, we propose \underline{R}andom and G\underline{e}neric Data \underline{Mix}ing (REMIX), a data mixing strategy that manipulates the memorization dynamics during training to prevent forgetting.
+The mixing data is sampled from either random word sequences or generic text such as pretraining corpora, which has no overlap with the factoids aiming to memorize in stage 1.
+Figure~\ref{fig:intuition} illustrates the intuition behind the mixing strategies.